alecomunian/hiegeo/docs/usage.rst

 Example scripts
 **********************

-Here two example scripts are provided.
+Here two example scripts are provided in the `examples` folder.
 One file (`hiegeo_test-simple.py`) contains a full working example to read data, plot with a basic layout SBs and SUs, and provide a hierarchical representation of the geology with a tree structure.
 The other file,